 The big data concentration develops data architects who apply a deep knowledge of computer science to create new tools that find value in the vast amounts of information generated today.
 Students are well-prepared to become data scientists/programmers, data solutions architects, and chief data officers capable of offering insights that influence strategic decision-making.
-The curriculum was developed using input from an industry advisory panel from IBM, SAP, Simba Technologies, Tableau, and Phemi.
-Students tackle real-world challenges, gain valuable project management experience, and grow their network of industry contacts through SFU's respected co-op program.
+The curriculum was developed and is constantly being refined using input from an advisory panel of industry leaders.
+Through SFU's respected co-op program, students tackle real-world challenges, gain valuable project management experience, and grow their network of industry contacts.

 The current curriculum of the big data concentration covers (but is not limited to) the following topics:

 - Analysis of scalability of algorithms to big data.